runodp/dagster-odp/docs/reference/workflow_config.md

 # Workflow Configuration Reference

-Workflow files define the pipelines in your Dagster ODP project through assets, jobs, partitions, and data quality checks.
+Workflow files define the pipelines in your dagster-odp project through assets, jobs, partitions, and data quality checks.
 Unlike the `dagster_config` file, you can have multiple workflow files in YAML or JSON format.
 For a broader understanding of ODP's configuration system, see the [Configuration](../concepts/configuration.md) documentation.

 ## Overview